joridho/biosim/docs/index.rst

  * We are aware of the carnivores dying out during every simulation, but we did not find a solution to that problem before the deadline.
-We suspect it has something to do with the carnivores eating.
+We suspect it has something to do with the carnivores eating the herbivores.
  * When simulating with just herbivores in a single cell, the herbivore population does not reach 200, as it should.
    We are yet to find the source of that problem.